Beth Lown, MD

 Chief Medical Officer

 Beth Lown has been interested in empathy, compassion, collaboration and relational and communication skills since beginning medical school four decades ago.
 This interest has deepened over her many years of clinical practice, and as a health professional educator and researcher.
 She has been an active participant in many national organizations dedicated to improving these attributes and skills.

-She is the medical director of the Schwartz Center for Compassionate Healthcare, a nonprofit dedicated to strengthening the relationships among patients, families and clinicians and advancing compassionate health care.
+She is the chief medical officer of the Schwartz Center for Compassionate Healthcare, a nonprofit dedicated to strengthening the relationships among patients, families and clinicians and advancing compassionate health care.
 In this role she develops and implements programs, curricula and research.
 She speaks locally, nationally and internationally about empathy, compassion and communication, and teaches these attributes and skills to health professionals across the continuum of learning.